 Mentor of the Year Award (An employee who has gone above and beyond to support an apprentice.)

 Organisations applying for the Best Apprenticeship Employer Award (either SME or Corporate) will need to explain why they consider themselves to be an excellent apprentice employer, what they have implemented to maximise apprentices’ opportunities, giving examples of where apprentices have excelled / orientated challenges within their organisation and why you think your organisation should win this award.

 For both the Rising Star and the Mentor of the Year Awards, organisations will need to outline why they feel their nominee should be considered for the award, giving examples of where this nominee has gone above and beyond expectation and why they should win.

 The closing date for applications is:

 Members of the PETA senior management team will make up the judging panel and those shortlisted will be informed by 12 May 2022.
 Shortlisted apprentices will each receive an additional two free places at the dinner to enable their employer and a family member or colleague to accompany them.
 The business award finalists will be invited to book their own places at the ceremony.

 PETA’s Head of Sales Jamie Garrett said: “This year’s awards are set to be the biggest yet!
 It’s exciting to be hosting such a prestigious event at an external venue and we’ve added business awards to the listing this year, which will allow employers to get more involved too.
-The three-course dinner, along with the words of guest speaker Jack Parsons, will truly allow us to celebrate our apprentices’ achievements to the full.”
+The evening will truly allow us to celebrate our apprentices’ achievements to the full.”